pkardas/notes/books/clean-code.md

 - Feature envy - the methods of a class should be interested in the variables and functions of the class they belong to, and not the variables and functions of other classes.
 - Code should be expressive as possible.
-- Code should be placed where a reader would naturally expect it to be (the principle of least surprise).
+- Code should be placed where a reader would naturally expect it to be (the principle of the least surprise).
 - Think if function should be static or not.
 - Variables should have meaningful names, also use intermediate variables when performing difficult calculations.
 - Function names should say what they do, if you can't understand what function does by reading the call - change the